Supervision

 Lukas K. Pokorny

-In my research I am particularly interested in the manifestations of the New Age (here especially the nexus with millenarianism), Theosophy, as well as the Euro-American esoteric reception of East Asia.
+In my research I am particularly interested in the manifestations of the New Age (here especially the nexus with millenarianism), Theosophy, as well as the Euro-American esoteric reception of Asia.
 I offer supervision on all topics related to the study of esotericism.
 I understand "esotericism" as an umbrella notion comprising largely nonhegemonic teachings and currents with shared structural features, foremostly centering on the idea that higher or special (practical) knowledge distilled from a discourse deemed secretive can be (incrementally) utilized by its practitioners to salvific or otherwise self-cultivational ends, thereby uncovering ulterior dynamics of life, nature, and/or the cosmos at large.

 Millenarianism